Get

 6. Prebiotics

 Prebiotics are food sources that promote the growth of good gut microbes.
-Certain kinds of fiber are prebiotic, and can improve gut health, and possibly mood.
-You can add prebiotics to the diet in the from of commercial supplements, or add prebiotic foods to the diet, including:
+Certain kinds of fiber are prebiotic and can improve gut health and possibly mood.
+You can add prebiotics to the diet in the form of commercial supplements or whole foods, including:

 • Pumpkin